WebFiori/docs/uploading-files.md

 When trying to upload files in PHP, you have to access the global array [`$_FILES`](https://www.php.net/manual/en/reserved.variables.files.php) which can lead to a mess in some use cases.
 Also, it is difficult to use the global constant in case of multiple file uploads.
 More than that, there are security concerns when using the array directly for uploading user files.

 The framework has a utility class that can be used to handle file uploads using mimimum amount of effort and code.
-The name of the class is [`Uploader`](https://webfiori.com/docs/webfiori/entity/Uploader) and its part of the namespace `webfiori\entity`.
+The name of the class is [`Uploader`](https://webfiori.com/docs/webfiori/framework/Uploader) and its part of the namespace `webfiori\framework`.

 ## The Class `Uploader`

-The class [`Uploader`](https://webfiori.com/docs/webfiori/entity/Uploader) is a utility class which is used to handle file uploads in PHP in a very simple way.
+The class [`Uploader`](https://webfiori.com/docs/webfiori/framework/Uploader) is a utility class which is used to handle file uploads in PHP in a very simple way.
 It has all necessary tools to handle one file upload or multiple files upload.
 The class will help in achieving the following:

 * Restrict uploaded files types.
 * Get MIME type of most file types using file extension only.